chainwayxyz/clementine-cli/docs/withdraw.md

 Before starting a withdrawal, ensure you have:

-- A Clementine wallet with `withdrawal` purpose ("wit" prefix address)
+- A Clementine CLI wallet with `withdrawal` purpose ("wit" prefix address) which will be used as the `signer address`
 - A Bitcoin address where funds will be sent (destination address)
-- Access to both airgapped and online devices
-- Sufficient balance on Citrea to withdraw

-> [!CAUTION]
-> Don't forget to specify the `--network` flag if you plan to use a different Bitcoin
-> network other than mainnet.
-Mainnet is selected implicitly for every
-> command.
+- Access to Citrea wallet with 10 cBTC to withdraw.
+This can be on a MultiSig or an EOA wallet.

 ## Withdrawal Process Overview